pdef/pdef-java/README.md

 // or wrap in another servlet as a delegate.
 ```

-Use a service provider when you need to get a fresh service instance for each request:
+Use a custom provider when you need to get a fresh service instance for each request:
 ```java
 Provider<World> provider = getWorldProvider();
 RpcHandler<World> handler = new RpcHandler<World>(World.DESCRIPTOR, provider);
 ```

-Null primitive method arguments are automatically converted into the default values.
+Primitive null arguments are automatically converted into the default values.
 ```
 class MyHumans implements Humans {
     public List<world.Human> all(int limit, int offset) {